-The clinical leads for the stroke work stream were appointed on 10th November 2017 and endorsed by the British Association of Stroke Physicians.
-Lara Bryan (firstname.lastname@example.org) and Caroline Davies (email@example.com) are the project managers for this workstream.
-You can read more about the appointment of clinical leads here.
+The clinical lead and senior advisor for the stroke work stream were appointed in 2017 and endorsed by the British & Irish Association of Stroke Physicians.
+You can contact the project manager for this workstream at [email protected]

 Consultant stroke physician and geriatrician at Wirral University Teaching Hospital NHS Foundation Trust and NHS National Clinical Director for stroke.

 Dr Deb Lowe is a consultant stroke physician and geriatrician on the Wirral.
-In 2020, she was announced as the NHS National Clinical Direcotr for stroke.
+In 2020, she was announced as the NHS National Clinical Director for stroke.

 She graduated from Liverpool Medical School in 1997 and did her postgraduate medical training within Merseyside and Cheshire region.
 She completed a research fellows post in stroke medicine and has an interest in patient education and empowerment.